home-assistant/architecture/adr/0011-discovery-requires-unique-id.md

 possible ways to improve identification during discovery.
 A whitelist could be developed to allow existing integrations to remain functional under new requirements.

-If an unique id can sometimes not be available such as older devices that lack unique identifiers in zeroconf/ssdp/api/etc then the config entry should not be shown to user.
+If a unique id can not be made available, such as on older devices that lack unique identifiers in zeroconf/SSDP/API/etc, then the config entry should not be shown to the user.

 ## Decision